How to Adopt in Ohio- A brief outline of the Adoption Process in Ohio

 Step 3 – Start your adoptive homestudy process

-A Homestudy is a detailed review of your household, and the training of the household members in readying for an adoption.
+A Homestudy is a detailed review of your household.
 In order to be considered for adoption, the State of Ohio Department of Job and Family Services (ODJFS) requires a considerable amount of information and documentation from an adopting family.

 Reside Outside Ohio?
 That is ok!
-We can go through the adoption process with you and present your profile to birth parent seeking to make an adoption plan here in Ohio and Nationwide.
+We can go through the adoption process with you and present your profile to birth parents seeking to make an adoption plan here in Ohio, as well as, Nationwide.
 For those families who live out of the State of Ohio you will need to contact a state licensed adoption agency in your state to complete your homestudy assessment.
 Each state has different guidelines for completing a homestudy assessment.
 BBAS is able to work with the majority of state licensed agencies nationwide.
 Need a referral for a homestudy agency in your state?
 Contact us

 BBAS makes the the training direct and straightforward through online training and in home visits (no mileage fees).
 We try and make the adoption process as simplified as we can.